All Episodes

 Tell us all about it.

-Well, first of all, I wouldn't give Bill Clinton very much credit for I just did that as a tease.
+Well, first of all, I wouldn't give Bill Clinton very much credit for.

 How many times have they heard that on the Rush Limbaugh program?

-Coming up something that Bill Clinton did right.
+Coming up, something that Bill Clinton did right.

-Well, Clinton's rhetoric was great, but he uh uh typically for Clinton there wasn't any substance, and the real substance of this reform really goes back to Ronald Reagan, who wanted to make welfare mothers essentially work in exchange for their benefits uh uh in virtually every year of his presidencies and was always blocked by the Democratic Congress.
+And the real substance of this reform really goes back to Ronald Reagan, who wanted to make welfare mothers essentially work in exchange for their benefits in virtually every year of his presidency was always blocked by the Democratic Congress.

 And the caseloads just went into a downward descent.

-And as the families got off of welfare uh and started taking jobs, uh their employment went up, and as they took jobs, their poverty rate went down.
+And as the families got off of welfare and started taking jobs, their employment went up.

 Under liberal programs, it had not gone down at all.

-Within a few years of this reform, that poverty rate just dropped like a stone and and fell to a record low level of around thirty percent in the recession the last couple of years, it's inched up a little bit, but still it was the largest decline in black child poverty ever in U.S. history,
+In the recession the last couple years, it's inched up a little bit, but still it was the largest decline in black child poverty ever in U.S. history.

-Robert Rector is with us, uh you recall Rush has brought him on board in the past uh uh featuring his groundbreaking work on poverty, you no doubt remember when Rush brought his work to the EIB network on just how much wealth the poor really have in this uh country.
+You no doubt remember when Rush brought his work to the EIB network on just how much wealth the poor really have in this country.

-And as we go back to President Johnson's war on poverty that had failed to reduce welfare dependence, and people were concerned about what the Republicans were going to do, what Ronald Reagan was going to do, in fact, but it was uh President Bill Clinton who signed this legislation ten years ago, and it has worked.
+And as we go back to President Johnson's war on poverty that had failed to reduce welfare dependence, and people were concerned about what the Republicans were going to do, what Ronald Reagan was going to do, in fact.

 It's become one of the most successful social policy reforms in U.S. history.

-And I know that our listeners will want to weigh in with their thoughts, questions, and comments at one-eight hundred-two eight two two eight eight two, one-eight hundred-two eight two two eight eight two, Robert Rector with us from the Heritage Foundation.
+And I know that our listeners will want to weigh in with their thoughts, questions, and comments at 1-800-282-2882.

-I don't want to uh tout governors because generally they don't do a very good job on this, but Thompson was an exception, and Thompson demonstrated the very simple fact that if you require even if you require welfare recipients to look for jobs under supervision, that's not a lot of fun.
+And Thompson demonstrated the very simple fact that if you require, even if you require welfare recipients to look for jobs under supervision, that's not a lot of fun.

 You just have to stop the one-way handouts.

-When you do put them in jobs, though, you have to pay for things like daycare because these are will be low-wage working mothers.
+When you do put them in jobs, though, you have to pay for things like daycare because these will be low-wage working mothers.

-So we've been frozen now for about a decade, with about one out of three children born out of wedlock.
+So we've been frozen now for about a decade with about one out of three children born out of wedlock.

 The fact that it's no longer going up is a good thing.